Surprise (Buffy the Vampire Slayer): Continuity

+In Buffy's dream at the beginning of the episode, Willow is sitting at a table with a cappuccino and an organ grinder's monkey.
+She says to the monkey, "L'hippo a pique ses pantalons" ("The hippo stole his pants").
+This is a back reference to Oz's jokes about animal crackers at the end of "What's My Line, Part 2."
+Willow must have told Buffy about the amusing incident.
+Also, Willow helps Buffy study for a French class in "School Hard."

 Oz and Willow have their first date, commencing one of the longest relationships on the show.

 Angel is transformed into Angelus, becoming the Big Bad of season 2.

 Spike and Drusilla are established as worthy adversaries, allowing for Spike's eventual return appearances in seasons 3 and 4; and for his permanent placement as a regular cast member for seasons 5, 6, and 7.

-Buffy's birthday gift from Angel, her Claddagh ring, not only comes to signify her lost love for the rest of season 2, but also plays an important part in the beginning of season 3.
-First as a resonant antecedent to Scott Hope's impromptu gift, and then as a mystical focus for Angel's return from Acathla's hell dimension.
+Buffy's birthday gift from Angel, her Claddagh ring, not only comes to signify her lost love for the rest of season 2, but also plays an important part in the beginning of season 3: First as a resonant antecedent to Scott Hope's impromptu gift, and then as a mystical focus for Angel's return from Acathla's hell dimension.

+Broadcast

+"Surprise" drew a viewing audience of 2.3 million households.